 - Be approximately 240 hours (8 weeks) or more for a two year MPH and 140 hours or more for an accelerated MPH

-- Produce the following deliverables for the EPI department
+- Produce the following deliverables for the Epidemiology department

 - An abstract of the practicum activities by September 1

-- A poster or oral presentation for EPI Master’s Student Day submitted by October 1
+- A poster or oral presentation for Epidemiology Master’s Student Day submitted by October 1

 - Complete an evaluation of the practicum in October